 For a grower that aims to add flower resource along the hedgerow, it is imperative to include the following parameters:

 - Transplant should be from endemic species to avoid any further invasion of exotic species.

 - It is important to consider the space needed to operate tractors and machinery.

 - Companion flowers need to receive an adequate amount of water after transplant.
-The grower should plan for irrigation, or the transplant should be done during a time period when rainfall is_ expected.
+Growers should plan for irrigation, or the transplant should be done during a time period when rainfall is expected.